 Installation of Yamdi in Linux and Windows

-With Moodle Presentation it's possible to stream your own movies from within a Moodle course.
+With Moodle Presenter running under Moodle 1.9.x it's possible to automatically inject metadata into a video file while uploading the file to Moodle.
 To make that possible you must install Yamdi.

 Yamdi stands for Yet Another MetaData Injector and is a metadata injector for FLV files.
 It adds the onMetaData event to your FLV files. yamdi runs under *BSD, Linux and Win32 (tested with FreeBSD, MacOSX, Ubuntu and Windows XP) and is published under the BSD license.

 Unfortunately automatic metadata injection using Yamdi it's not implemented in the Moodle 2.0 version of Presenter.
 This is due to the fact that Moodle 2.0 handles file differently than previous Moodle versions.